Centralia in the Arts

 Dirty Blonde, by Lisa Scottoline.
 U.S. District Judge Cate Fante, the main character in this crime novel, grew up in Centralia before going away to college and becoming a Federal judge in Philadelphia.
 In one part of the book, she returns to Centralia to visit her mother’s grave in St. Ignatius Cemetery and to view what little is left of her ruined hometown.
 Lisa hired me to check her manuscript for accuracy, which was pretty good even before the minor changes I suggested.
 Harper.
 2006.

 The Hollow Ground, by Natalie S. Harnett.
 This novel is a fictional account of an 11-year-old girl, Brigid Howley, dealing with the terror of both the Centralia and Carbondale (the towns are given different names) mine fires in Pennsylvania in the 1960s.
 The Howley family is descended from one of the Mollie Maguires cursed by the Centralia priest, Father Daniel Ignatius McDermott, after they beat him in 1869 for denouncing their murder in 1868 of Alexander Rea, the founder of Centralia.
 The priest, according to legend, also cursed Centralia itself for harboring the murderers, and predicted the day would come when only the church remained standing.
-As many of you know, that is pretty much what happened in real life, although it was St. Mary’s Ukrainian Catholic Church, not St. Ignatius, that remained standing.
+As many of you know, that corresponds to what happened in real life, although it was Transfiguration of the Blessed Virgin Mary Ukrainian Catholic Church, not St. Ignatius Catholic Church, that remained standing.
 Published in 2014 by Thomas Dunne Books, a now-shuttered imprint of St. Martin’s Press.

 Drama